Star Wars: The Phantom Menace (1999) - Review (Fair or Foul)

 I don't blame them as he's a worthless character designed solely for cheap slapstick humor to appeal to children.
 It worked in some regards, as plenty of children liked Jar-Jar, much like how children were fine with the Ewoks in Return of the Jedi.
 The problem is that he's not funny to anyone older than 10 years old.
 There are plenty of good examples of slapstick comedy throughout the annals of film and TV history that can still make full-grown, bitter adults, like myself, laugh.
 Most of those, though, have their jokes cleverly laid out and with a straight man or something to help stretch out the humor a bit more.
 Jar-Jar is just a louder, more obnoxious Larry of the three stooges who lacks clever humor or counterparts to make his character worthwhile.

 If there's one thing about seeing Jar-Jar now, it's that the CGI for the character has not aged as poorly as I expected.
-It still looks shoddy in spots, but I know that the graphics, textures, and blending was touched up for the home re-release of the films because he doesn't look nearly as terrible as I thought he would.
+It still looks shoddy in spots, but I know that the graphics, textures, and blending were touched up for the home re-release of the films because he doesn't look nearly as terrible as I thought he would.
 Still, nothing was done on the audio side to make up for the auditory punishment you must endure when you listen to a thick accent of unknown origin.
 If Yoda's reverse speech was supposed to give him the air of wisdom or intelligence, what is Jar-Jar's "yoosa gonna be-a" accent supposed to do, other than make him sound extremely stupid?
 There were many different ways Lucas could have made a funny character for kids that was still interesting, but Jar-Jar is a cheap easy trick that failed.

 Fair: Qui-Gon and Obi-Wan